 Kat blends her experience in both marketing and social work to serve the Family Peace Initiative in multiple capacities.
-She holds a Bachelor’s Degree in Business Administration, International Business, and Marketing, and is currently seeking her Master’s in Social work.
-She’s passionate about helping social justice organizations communicate effectively with their audiences to serve more people, and providing direct service in men’s and juvenile groups at FPI.
-Kat wants to help people understand their own stories with acceptance so they can live more present, healthy, meaningful lives.
-She lives in Lawrence, KS with her partner and son, loves reading, textile arts, yoga, and traveling.
+She holds a Bachelor’s Degree in Business Administration, International Business, and Marketing, as well as a Master’s in Social work.
+She’s passionate about advocacy, education, and prevention and works to that end helping social service organizations communicate at a statewide and national level with their audiences to reach as many people as possible.
+Kat serves as a facilitator in multiple men's and women's groups groups at FPI.
+She wants to help people understand their own stories and embrace them with acceptance so they can live more present, healthy, meaningful lives.
+She lives in Lawrence, KS with her partner, son, and schnauzers, and in her spare time loves reading, textile arts, yoga, and traveling.

 Teresa Oliver - Assessor